Cornices/cornice/docs/source/internals.rst

 Cornice internals
 #################

-Internally, cornice doesn't do a lot of magic.
+Internally, Cornice doesn't do a lot of magic.
 The logic is mainly split in two different locations: the `services.py` module and the `pyramid_hook.py` module.

 That's important to understand what they are doing in order to add new features